ioanmeri/ccsp-course/Domain-2-cloud-Data-Security.md

 - The data owner should decide the label but the data custodian should implement the appropriate protections and storage, Correct

 ---

+## Cloud Data Lifecycle

+- Create
+  - ensure data is classified
+- Store
+  - Data At Rest, needs to be encrypted to ensure that is properly protected
+- Use
+  - Data In Use
+- Share
+  - Outside the organization, or inside the cloud between application
+- Archive
+  - Having an effective retention policy
+- Destroy
+  - Should be destroyed securely

+When data is created, if it's outside the cloud and needs to be transmitted to the cloud.
+Data is in the state of Data In Transit.

+**Quiz Question**

+- Create, use, store, share, archive, destroy

+- Create, store, share, use, archive, destroy

+- Create, store, use, share, archive, destroy, Correct

+---

+## Data discovery

+- Label-based

+- Metadata-based

+- Content-based
+  - data labeling software

+**Module reflection**

+- How does your organization identify and label data?

+- How can we leverage the increasing importance of data analytics to improve data security?

+---

+## Cloud data security strategies

+- Encryption

+  - ensure confidentiality and integrity of data

+- Masking

+  - render data in a state that people can't infer completely what the sensitive information is

+- Security information and event management (SIEM)

+  - monitor events that are happening regarding data in the Cloud Based environment.

+- Egress monitoring
+  - while exiting or leaving, data loss prevention, digital rights management

+**Quiz Question**

+Obscuring the digits of a credit card number is an example of which data security strategy?

+- Encryption

+- Egress monitoring

+- Masking, Correct

+---